Arkose Labs API Guide

 Client API

 The Client API is used on an application's client-side.
 It sets up the session, runs the detection engine, and determines if a session should receive an Enforcement Challenge (EC).
 If so, it loads a script that controls and runs the EC process.
-The EC actions do not apply for Arkose Detect.
+The EC actions do not apply for detection.

 Scenario

 A user tries to sign on to a website.
-The application's app/webpage contacts the Arkose Labs server via the Client API in order to provide collected signals, create a session, run the detection engine, and, if running Arkose Protect, determine if an EC is served.
+The application's app/webpage contacts the Arkose Labs server via the Client API in order to provide collected signals, create a session, run the detection engine, and, if running our enforcement component, determine if an EC is served.
 The Client API's response determines whether an EC is served.
 If so, a script is loaded that controls the EC process.
 The Client API's response provides a session verification token to validate on the server-side for detection metrics.

 More Information